growilabs/growi-docs/docs/en/admin-guide/management-cookbook/ldapandkeycloakgroupsync.md

 - Host
 - Group Realm
-- Realm with client that requests the admin API
+- Realm of client used to request to Admin API
 - Client ID
 - Client Secret
-- Automatically generate GROWI accounts that have not been created
+- Auto Generate User on Sync
 - Description

 ## Running Synchronization

-- Click "Sync" in the synchronization execution section and confirm that the group has been added to the "Group List" in "External Group Management".
+- Click "Sync" in the synchronization execution section and confirm that the group has been added to the "Group list" in "External Group Management".
   - The name, description, users belonging to the added external group, child groups, and creation date will be displayed.

 - In subsequent synchronizations, if there are changes in the data on the LDAP/Keycloak side, it will be synchronized with the changed content.
-  - However, if "Keep groups deleted from LDAP/Keycloak on GROWI" is turned on, deleted groups will remain in GROWI.
+  - However, if "Preserve Deleted LDAP/Keycloak Groups" is turned on, deleted groups will remain in GROWI.

 - (TBD) Points to note when synchronizing large groups.